pentlandedge/s4607/README.md

 The software has been released under an Apache free software license.

 ## Prerequisites
 It is necessary to have Erlang installed, and the compiler erlc available on the path.
-The rebar3 tool is used to control the build process, so it is also necessary to have a rebar3 available on the path.
+The rebar3 tool is used to control the build process, so it is necessary to have this installed and on the path too.

-If using the Makefile, then the make utility must be available.
+If using the (optional) Makefile, then the make utility must be available.

 ## Building